DateTimeUtils.js

 /**

-* Format a Date or number of milliseconds since 1970 UTC to a string representation
+* Format a Date or milliseconds-since-epoch value to a string

 *